auth0/docs/articles/quickstart/native/ionic-vue/interactive.md

 ::::checkpoint
 ::: checkpoint-default
-Use the `buildAuthorizeUrl` function to construct the login URL, and the `Browser.open` function to open it using the platform's system browser component for a way your users log in.
+The `loginWithRedirect` function tells the SDK to initiate the login flow, using the `Browser.open` function to open the login URL with the platform's system browser component by setting the `openUrl` parameter.
+This provides a way for your user to log in to your application.
 Users redirect to the login page at Auth0 and do not receive any errors.
 :::

 ::: checkpoint-failure